Pearls of the Indian Ocean

 Tour Duration: 22 days

-Our adventure begins with an Air Mauritius flight to the incredibly beautiful island of Mauritius where we stay at the idyllic Sands Resort and Spa.
-During our three-day stay we experience the unique culture of this diverse nation including visits to both a tea factory and rum distillery.
-We then take a short flight to Reunion.
+Our adventure begins with an Air Mauritius flight to Reunion via Mauritius.
 Far from a beach destination, Reunion is a tantalising ‘pin prick’ in the Indian Ocean.
 It is an island of exquisite waterfalls, mountains, canyons, and lively Creole villages – all lying in the shadow of Piton de la Fournaise, one of the most active volcanoes in the world.
 Our next stop is Madagascar.
 This unique island is like somewhere out of a Jules Verne novel; there is simply no place like it on the planet!
 Millions of years of evolution have bestowed on Madagascar astonishing flora and fauna, of which 80% can be found nowhere else on earth.
 We explore the vibrant capital, Antananarivo – affectionately known as ‘Tana’ by the locals – before heading to the central highlands and the southern part of this extraordinary island.
-We invite you to join us as we discover the ‘Pearls of the Indian Ocean’!
+Flying back to Tana, we then head by road to Andasibe where we visit Lemur Island and meet the unique Indri Lemur – the largest of all lemurs, often described as looking like a two-year-old in a panda suit, due to its upright posture.
+Finally we head to the incredibly beautiful island of Mauritius where we stay at the idyllic Sands Resort and Spa.
+During our three-day stay we will experience the unique culture of this diverse nation including visits to both a tea factory and rum distillery.
+A relaxing end to our remarkable visit to the ‘Pearls of the Indian Ocean’!

 Tour Fitness Level: Active